 – Me, 21, in Oz, with one of the best people I’ve met travelling, Jules from Australia

-The trouble is, as you travel along a well trodden backpacker route chances are you’ll meet the same people time and time again.
+The trouble is, as you travel along a well trodden backpacker route following popular travel guides, chances are you’ll meet the same people time and time again.
 Wherever you are the popularity of travel means that everyone is more or less on the same path.
 Sometimes you’ll spot someone as you check into that hostel and be happy to see them again – joyful even – but then there are those others, where you’ll want to back out as swiftly as you walked in.

 Some destinations are friendlier than others.
 For example, travel to Tokyo solo and usually your time is limited thanks to the cost.
 You have your things you want to see and your places you want to go and that’s that.
 You’re not really open to someone else’s itinerary, or at least, I wasn’t.
 I barely spoke to anyone for the entire 5 weeks I was in Japan.
 (Loved it).

 Whereas, when I travelled to Caye Caulker in Belize there wasn’t that much to do on the island but chill out.
 It was such a small island that the backpackers got to know each other and after staying for a week I’d made some good friends there that I would’ve travelled on with if I hadn’t already planned my trip onwards.